 Being a millionaire or billionaire — especially a self-made one — usually requires being disciplined about saving and spending, as well as investing wisely.
-Although the super rich can splurge on lavish vacations and fancy cars, some eschew a luxurious lifestyle for one that allows them to maintain their wealth over the long-term.
-So, if you want to live like a millionaire yourself, you’ll have to follow the money rules of the wealthy.
+Although the super-rich can splurge on lavish vacations and fancy cars, some eschew a luxurious lifestyle for one that allows them to maintain their wealth over the long term.

 Kristen Bell: Take Advantage of Coupons When Shopping